matthis-d/react-promise-wrapper/README.md

 ```

 Write a component that will receive several props :
-- `loading`: a boolean to insdicate if promises are done.
+- `loading`: a boolean to indicate if promises are done.
 - `error`: an error thrown if any of the promises fails
 - Your promises names.